Kevin Harris (politician)

-Kevin M. Harris (born October 24, 1981) is an American politician who is a member of the Maryland House of Delegates for District 27A in Charles and Prince George's County, Maryland.
-He was previously a candidate for District 9 of the Prince George's County Council in 2018.
+Kevin M. Harris (born October 24, 1981) is an American politician who is a member of the Maryland Senate representing the 27th district since 2025.
+A member of the Democratic Party, he previously served as a member of the Maryland House of Delegates from District 27A from 2023 to 2025.

 Background

 Harris graduated from St. Benedict's Preparatory School in 1999, and served in the United States Navy until 2009.
 He later graduated from Washington Bible College with a Bachelor of Arts degree in general studies in 2011, and Walden University with a Master of Science degree in leadership development in 2014.
 Since 2011, he has worked at Fort Meade.

 In 2018, Harris ran for the Prince George's County Council in District 9, seeking to succeed councilmember Mel Franklin, who was running for the at-large seat on the council.
 He came in third-to-last-place in the Democratic primary, receiving only 4.8 percent of the vote.

 In 2022, Harris ran for the Maryland House of Delegates in District 27A, challenging incumbent Susie Proctor.
 Harris defeated Proctor in the Democratic primary with 55.9 percent of the vote.
 He was unopposed in the general election.